 DIY Concrete Table Top

-Here is what your concrete form will look like when assembled.
+First, here is what your concrete form will look like when assembled.
 We made ours out of scrap wood and it can be used more than once.
-To create two tables at the same time, we built two so they would cure at the same pace.
+Then, to create two tables at the same time, we built two so they would cure at the same pace.

 Attach the side pieces together with screws at corners.
 Then attach the base to the frame with more screws through the bottom of the plywood.